 “The training was comprehensive and prepared us as well for running the franchise.
-It is testament to the training that at no point have we felt we were out of our depth.
-However no training can cover every eventuality so as we continue to learn as the business develops.”
+It is a testament to the training that at no point have we felt we were out of our depth.
+Although no training can cover every eventuality so as we continue to learn as the business develops.”

-“In terms of the Launch Programme, did SITB deliver what was promised?”
+With the Launch Programme, did SITB deliver what was promised?

-“Absolutely, everything was delivered not only to the letter of the agreement but in the spirit of it.
-On occasions where we needed some additional help it was offered without being prompted.”
+“Yes, everything was delivered not only to the letter of the agreement but in the spirit of it.
+On occasions where we needed some help it was offered with no prompt.”

-“Franchise Manager Support - First rate, having a dedicated manager who has actually run a franchise to guide you through some of the pitfalls of running the business is invaluable.
+“Franchise Manager Support has been first rate.
+Having a dedicated manager who has actually run a franchise to guide you through the pitfalls of running the business is invaluable.